fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 *Instead of eliminating or reducing complexity, we instead focus on rearraging, moving around, or "converting" the complexity*

+The key question then becomes how can you rearrange the complexity in such a way that it is beneficial to you?

 This might sound odd but I have considered some examples to illustrate

 ### Examples

 #### Refactoring Functionality into a Class
 We've all experienced code that was written without much planning.
 We can end up with functions strewn all over the place and interlinked, known affectionately as "spaghetti code".
-This might often be described by the maintainers as "complicated".
+This might often be described by the maintainers as "complicated";
+it's hard to understand, hard to debug, and hard to extend.

 Now suppose you roll your sleeves up and write a service class for all the code that's related.
 This makes it easier to use, easier to extend, easier to see the whole picture, and harder to make mistakes.
 Hooray - complexity reduced!
 Well, sort of.